Code-Institute-Submissions/benjimansutton-photographers-playground/README.md

  ## Credits

- In this project there are a few creators to reference to which i used for the enhancement of the project.
+ In this project there are a few creators to reference to which I used for the enhancement of the project.

 - __Content__

-    - The animation and gallery code was enhanced by the Love Running Project.
+    - The animation and gallery code was enhanced by the Love Running Project. - https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode
-    - The social media icons, HTML & CSS where supported by Font Awesome and W3S Website.
+    - The social media icons, HTML & CSS where supported by Font Awesome and W3S Website. - https://fontawesome.com/
-    - Any other Icons where used with Font Awesome
+    - Any other Icons where used with Font Awesome - https://fontawesome.com/
-    - Gallery layout from W3Schools Website
+    - Gallery layout from W3Schools Website - https://www.w3schools.com/css/css_image_gallery.asp

 - __Media__